Villa | 3 bedrooms | sleeps 5

 Situated on a quiet road, this comfortable villa offers tranquility and privacy but with all the comforts of home.

-The pool is salt water with an outside solar heated shower for your sole use.
+The pool is salt water for your sole use.
 On the terrace there is a BBQ, pergola with seating for 6, sun loungers and a large private garden with trees and shrubs providing some shade on hot sunny days.

 It's within easy walking distance to the village of Gravelle with a bakery, bar and a butcher who owns the small restaurant next door where you can enjoy a four course lunch for 11 euros or just 2 courses for 9 euros.
 The nearest supermarket is in St. Astier (7km) and Perigueux (10km)

 There is a large forest behind the house where you can truly get away from it all.
 You won't see many people but you may see wild deer, otters, falcons and eagles, bring your binoculars and walking boots and if you like sunflowers the area is known for its fields full of these beautiful flowers brightening up the surrounding countryside.

 The villa has central heating and an open fireplace for cooler days and romantic nights.

 PLEASE NOTE OUR CHANGEOVER DAY IS SUNDAY

 |Size||Sleeps up to 5, 3 bedrooms|

 |Nearest travel links||Nearest airport: Bergerac 45 km, Nearest railway: Razac 3 km|

 |Notes||No pets allowed, No smoking at this property|